So your employee has refused a drug test. You are probably thinking — is this even possible?

 Especially when you consider the effects of drug and alcohol use at work — lack of focus, poor concentration, aggression, unstable moods, lack of coordination, and unwanted sexual advances.

 Clearly none of us wants an employee to exhibit these highly inappropriate behaviours.
-Moreover, we do not want our other staff members, clients, and customers to be subjected to such behaviours.
+We also don’t want anyone else on our team to experience such bad behaviours from their coworker.

 What To Do If An Employee Refuses To Be Tested